netson/l4gettext/readme.md

 There are 4 artisan commands for this package:

 * **l4gettext:compile**: compiles all blade template files to a specific folder (not the default cache folder)
-* **l4gettext:extract**: extracts all the language strings from the compiled templates and views folder
+* **l4gettext:extract**: extracts all the language strings from the compiled templates and views folder; use the optional additional_input_folders if you want to extract strings from additional folders - see config.php for more info.
 * **l4gettext:install**: auto generates the locales.php and encodings.php config files with the locales and encodings installed on your OS and sets the defaults in config.php; in case the config files have not been published yet, this command will do so first
 * **l4gettext:list**: lists the locales/encodings supported by the application (not the system locales) and prints the default settings
 * **l4gettext:fetch**: auto generates the locales.php and encodings.php config files with the locales and encodings installed on your OS